merenlab/merenlab.org/tutorials/infant-gut/index.md

 To include binning results in this framework, we could import each {% include ARTIFACT name="collection" text="collection" %} into the {% include ARTIFACT name="profile-db" text="profile database" %} the way we imported CONCOCT.
 But unfortunately at any given time there could only be one {% include ARTIFACT name="collection" text="collection" %} that can be displayed in the interface.
 Luckily there are other things we can do.
 For instance, as a workaround, we can merge all binning results into a single file, and use that file as an 'additional data file' to visualize them in the {% include ARTIFACT name="interactive" text="interactive" %} interface.

-Anvi'o has a script to merge multiple files from external binning results into a single merged file (don't ask why):
+Anvi'o has a {% include PROGRAM name="anvi-script-merge-collections" text="script to merge multiple files from external binning results into a single merged file" %} (don't ask why):

 ``` bash
 anvi-script-merge-collections -c CONTIGS.db \